TJ Friedl Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

+- The 10.3 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.55).
+- The White Sox have a 5.55 team ERA that ranks 28th across all MLB pitching staffs.

-- White Sox pitchers combine to give up 53 total home runs at a clip of 1.6 per game (second-most in baseball).
+- The White Sox surrender the second-most home runs in baseball (54 total, 1.6 per game).

-- Clevinger gets the start for the White Sox, his seventh of the season.
-He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.
+- Kopech (0-3 with a 5.97 ERA and 34 strikeouts in 31 2/3 innings pitched) gets the start for the White Sox, his seventh of the season.

-- The right-hander's last time out was on Sunday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while allowing seven hits.
+- The righty's last appearance was on Tuesday against the Minnesota Twins, when he threw six innings, surrendering one earned run while giving up just one hit.

-- The 32-year-old has a 4.60 ERA and 8 strikeouts per nine innings in six games this season, while allowing a batting average of .276 to opposing hitters.
+- The 27-year-old has an ERA of 5.97, with 9.7 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.